dipankardas011/dipankardas-portfolio/content/diary/Apr24.md

 description = "Let's talk about my April 2024"
 +++

+# Date 2024-04-14
+* discussion on ksctl future
+* discussion on the finaly project submittion in college
+* play with wasm with binary and also grayscale image as well
+  {{<tweet DipankarDas011 1779567112891031952>}}

+# Date 2024-04-13
+* portfolio updates
+* apply some for places

 # Date 2024-04-12
 * came to understand how to do ssl renew better
   * dns-cloudflare